 School of Pharmacy Instructional and Research Facility

 In February of 2012, the School of Pharmacy celebrated completion of a new education and research building on the campus of the University of Mississippi Medical Center.
-The facility gives the School of Pharmacy a central home in Jackson.
+Third-year student complete their coursework in Jackson at the UMMC campus.